JerStyles/MeClass/README.md

 ## 📚 About
 [MeClass](https://jerstyles.github.io/MeClass/) is a learning platform 🎓 specifically designed for students in the Chinese Language Program 🀄 at Prince of Songkla University (PSU) 🏫.
 All learning materials are also publicly shared 🌐 for use by individuals outside the university.

+Use Google Translate Extension if you prefer the webpages in English.

 ---

 ## 📖 Courses